mousewanderer/Discord-chat-bot-sample.py/README.md

 Here are the list of functions
-`?math`- for perform calculation (using eval() expression to calculate) `?change` - changes the username
+`?math`- for perform calculation (using eval() expression to calculate)

+`?change` - changes the username

 `?cointoss` - flip a coin

-`?rps` - Chatbot attempt to do rock paper scissors `?casual` - Random casual talk to chat with
+`?rps` - Chatbot attempt to do rock paper scissors

+`?casual` - Random casual talk to chat with

 `?dice` - rolling numbers from 1 to 6

-`?pomodoro` - This sets the pomodoro timer for productivity `?5217` - This sets the 52/17 timer for productivity `?quotes`- Generate random inspirational quotes `?cryptoprice` (E.g. BTC) - Get the price of the cryptocurrency `?fact` - Generate the random fact
+`?pomodoro` - This sets the pomodoro timer for productivity

+`?5217` - This sets the 52/17 timer for productivity

+`?quotes`- Generate random inspirational quotes

+`?cryptoprice` (E.g. BTC) - Get the price of the cryptocurrency

+`?fact` - Generate the random fact

-`?factchange`- Enable to on or off explict content of random fact `?passgen` - Generates a password for security `?russianroullete` - PLays Russian ROullete
+`?factchange`- Enable to on or off explict content of random fact Generates a password for security
+`?passgen`
+Plays Russian Roullete
+`?russianroullete`
-`?meme` - Sends random memes
+Sends random memes
+`?meme`
 `?summary` - Summamrize long paragraph (text) `?identity` - Generates a fake personal Identity ?gramcor - Will give the correct formal grammar